Are you passed your due date and going out of your mind waiting for your baby to arrive?

-When I suggest walking, that may seem perhaps a little too simple for you?
+When I suggest walking as a natural way to induce labor, that may seem perhaps a little too simple for you.

 Walking is a great way to encourage baby to engage further into your pelvis.
 This means baby’s head is balancing nicely on your cervix to stimulate it from the inside and get all your labor hormones going.

 You don’t want to overdo it and get exhausted before the big event.
 If you can try walking up a gentle sloping hill or a small set of stairs.
 The movement of your hips really helps baby get into the best position, for an easier labor.

 This is a fun way to induce labor at home.
 There are two ways sex can induce labor.